mdb/nyt.js/README.md

 Set your API keys via nyt:

     nyt.settings.articlesAPIKey = 'YOUR KEY';
-    nyt.settings.campaignFinanceKey = 'YOUR KEY';
+    nyt.settings.campaignFinanceAPIKey = 'YOUR KEY';
-    nyt.settings.bestSellersKey = 'YOUR KEY';
+    nyt.settings.bestSellersAPIKey = 'YOUR KEY';

 Alternatively, you can set API keys on instantiation: